vesper8/laravel-log-keeper/README.md

 You can define a local and/or a remote retention, which by default have 7 and 30 days subsequently.

 - Local files older than 7 days will be compressed using bzip2 and uploaded to the remote disk
-- Remote files older than 30 days will be permanently delete from the remote disk
+- Remote files older than 30 days will be permanently deleted from the remote disk

 ### Highlights